AArnott/ImmutableObjectGraph/README.md

 -----
 This project is a sample.
-Its suggested use is to copy the `ImmutableObjectGraph.tt` file to your own project and include it into your own T4 template as demonstrated in the `Demo\Fruit.tt` or `ImmutableObjectGraph.Tests\Person.tt` files.
+Its suggested use is to copy the `ImmutableObjectGraph.tt` file to your own project and include it into your own T4 template as demonstrated in the `Demo\Message.tt` or `ImmutableObjectGraph.Tests\Person.tt` files.

 Example
 -------
-A live example can be seen by comparing the source file `Fruit.tt` to the generated output found in `Fruit.generated.cs`.
+A live example can be seen by comparing the source file `Message.tt` to the generated output found in `Message.generated.cs`.
 Both of these files are in this project.

 For example, the T4 transformation can take the following mutable template class: